 Buy Unusuals on the Steam Community market

-You can also take advantage of the buy order function to grab a bargain, but then you have to have both patience and be lucky.
+You can also take advantage of the buy order function to grab a bargain, but then you have to have both patience and lucky.
 You’ll find the best prices on the market during the big Steam sales (Summer/winter sale) when people tend to sell offer their hats so that they can buy the games they want during the sale.
-It’s a fantastic time of the year when there’s plenty of cheap unusuals to find.
+It’s a fantastic time of the year when there are plenty of cheap unusuals to find.

-Another way of finding cheap unusuals on the Steam community market is to just go through a bunch of listings and comparing it’s price with Backpack.tf’s suggested price and trying to find hats below the suggested price, just be prepared that this is a tedious task that’s quite time consuming.
+Another way of finding cheap unusuals on the Steam community market is to just go through a bunch of listings and compare it’s price with Backpack.tf’s suggested price and trying to find hats below the suggested price, just be prepared that this is a tedious task that’s quite time-consuming.
 When I do this I usually search for one unusual effect at a time, make a new search and type in the unusual effect you’re looking for, then tick the box that says “Include descriptions in search”, then tick the box for Unusuals under Quality, this search will get you all the unusuals with that effect.

-What I do is that I just simplify the conversion, I just take the unusual price and divide it by 2. (because that what a key usual go for).
+What I do is that I just simplify the conversion, I just take the unusual price and divide it by 2. (because that what a key usually go for).
 Keys are usually a bit more expensive when bought on the Steam market compared to when you buy them for cash, and if you like you can use the price for keys when bought in cash instead.

 Buy Orders on the Steam market

 After you placed your order all you can do is wait, and sometimes it can take quite some time to get your buy order to go through.
-Like I mentioned before the prices on unusuals usually drop during the big sales on Steam, so those are your best time to snag the best deals with your buy orders.
+As I mentioned before the prices on unusuals usually drop during the big sales on Steam, so those are your best time to snag the best deals with your buy orders.

-Buying TF2 Unusuals on OPskins
+Buying TF2 Unusuals on Bitskins

-- Make sure you change the game you’re search for is set to Team Fortress 2 and then head over and search for “Unusuals”, after you done that I like to sort my results by Low to high, so I get the cheapest unusuals first, these are the ones that are the most interesting for me (and my budget).
+- Make sure you change the game you’re searching for is set to Team Fortress 2 and then head over and search for “Unusuals”, after you have done that I like to sort my results by Low to high, so I get the cheapest unusuals first, these are the ones that are the most interesting for me (and my budget).